matanyaniv8/BugHunterQAAgent/README.md

 - **Generate a Buggy Website**: Use the Buggy Website Generator to create a website with selected bugs.
 - **Upload or Provide URL for Testing**: Use the QA Agent to test the generated HTML or any user-provided URL.
 - **View Results**: Check the dynamic website for detailed test results and suggested fixes.
-- **Bug Fix Suggestions**: Implementation of an automated bug fix suggestion feature.
+- **Bug Fix Suggestions**: Implementation of an automated bug fix suggestion feature using OpenAI query.

 ## License